lizlaw/lizlaw.github.io/index.md

 Some tips that have helped me so far:

 * Try and keep a foot on, especially when doing more dynamic moves.
-Press my toe down into the back of the hold, if possible.
+Press my toe down into the back of the hold, avoid cutting feet if at all possible.
 * Pinch holds, rather than drag, where possible.
 * Often I need to set a higher foot than ideal for my current position (or set a foot that I would otherwise flag) - to make the position I am moving to easier to hold.
 * If my feet cut, get them back on ASAP.